Brinda Sarathy

 Brinda Sarathy is an Indian film director, screenwriter, and poet.

 Life

 Brindha Sarathy started his film career by working as an associate director and dialogue writer to N. Linguswamy in his debut film Aanandham.
 However, he didn't work together with Linguswamy again in the latter's subsequent films, but turned an independent director.
-He went on to remake the 2001 Telugu film Manasantha Nuvve into his directional Tamil debut Thithikudhe (2003).
+He went on to remake the Telugu film Manasantha Nuvve (2001) into his directional Tamil debut Thithikudhe (2003).
 The film starred Jiiva and Sridevi Vijaykumar in the main lead roles, with Shrutika in a main supporting role.
-It was a moderate success at the box office.
+It was a moderate success at the Tamil Nadu box office.

 He then had planned to shoot his next film after, again featuring Jiiva in the lead, which, however got shelved for unknown reasons and didn't take off again.
 After a long hiatus, he again joined Linguswamy as a dialogue writer for the romantic-action film Paiyaa in 2010.

 He has also published books of poetry.